holochain/clutter/README.md

 npm run build # (or yarn build) cd ..
 ```

+After `npm run build`, `npm start` to configure and start the React UI.

 ### Running Clutter in Dev mode
 Now if you want to run the app, you can run: